Seeed-Studio/wiki-documents/docs/Grove-PH-Sensor-kit.md

      - When the measurement is completed, the electrode protective sleeve should be put on.
 A small amount of 3.3mol / L potassium chloride solution should be placed in the protective sleeve to keep the electrode bulb wet.
      - The leading end of the electrode must be kept clean and dry to absolutely prevent short circuits at both ends of the output, otherwise it will lead to inaccurate or invalid measurement results.
      - After long-term use of the electrode, if you find that the gradient is slightly inaccurate, you can soak the lower end of the electrode in 4% HF (hydrofluoric acid) for 3-5 seconds, wash it with distilled water, and then soak in potassium chloride solution to make it new.
-     - The sensor **MUST NOT** put into the detecting liquid for a long time.
+     - The sensor **MUST NOT** be dipped in the detecting liquid for a long time.

 - **Step 5.** When the sensor is put into a pointed calibration fluid (PH=9.18), there'll be a voltage and a PH value: